-The Oakleigh Belle Leadership Program
+The Mobile Belle Leadership Program

 Mandatory monthly meetings, with special guests, help develop the skills necessary to become successful community advocates as well as future historic preservationists.
 In the course of carrying out their duties, they will have the opportunity to absorb the history of their city from a unique perspective.
-Learning how the past can impact the present and the future is one of the perks of becoming an Oakleigh Belle, and will be a life-long asset.
+Learning how the past can impact the present and the future is one of the perks of becoming an Mobile Belle, and will be a life-long asset.

 Check out the Belle's Facebook page to find out more.